BlackIQ/nginx/README.md

 Welcome to my custom NGINX Docker image!
 Built with love and care, this lightweight, flexible web server is ready to serve your apps with style.
 Based on `nginx:alpine`, it’s designed to be reusable across projects by letting you mount your own SSL certificates, config files, and web content at runtime.
 No more rebuilding for every tweak—just pure, simple elegance.

-> A lightweight NGINX image ready to serve your apps.
-Mount your SSL certificates, config files, and static content to get started.

 ## Usage

 ### Docker Run